 - 1. Alcohol is tested via a breath specimen, which is analyzed for its breath alcohol level.
-A breath alcohol level of equal to or greater than 0.02 will have consequences to you. - 2.
-Drug tests are conducted using urine specimens.
-The urine content is analyzed for the following drugs and metabolites: - Marijuana metabolites/THC - Cocaine metabolites (including crack) - Amphetamines (including methamphetamines) - Opiates including (codeine, heroine, morphine) - Semi-synthetic opioids (hydrocodone, hydromorphone, oxymorphone, oxycodone) - Phencyclidine (PCP)
+A breath alcohol level of equal to or greater than 0.02 will have consequences to you.

+- 2. Drug tests are conducted using urine specimens.
+The urine content is analyzed for the following drugs and metabolites:

+- Marijuana metabolites/THC

+- Cocaine metabolites (including crack)

+- Amphetamines and methamphetamines

+- Opiates -- opium and codeine derivatives

+- Phencyclidine -- PCP